ArtBlnd/self-reference/README.md

 # PLEASE READ THIS
 This project is not product ready.
-I am going to polish everything when GAT is merged.
+I am going to polish everything when GAT is on stable.

 # Self-Reference